emanemair/movie_reviews_web_scraping/README.md

 1. bs4 (Beautiful Soup): For parsing HTML content.
 2. pandas: For creating and manipulating data frames.
 3. requests: For sending HTTP GET requests.
-4. openpyxl: For exporting data to an Excel file (optional).
+4. openpyxl: For exporting data to an Excel file